 What About Latches & Locks?

-Finally, the hardware of a cello case can mean the difference between a well protected cello and one that’s in need of expensive repairs.
-If you’re purchasing a cello case in person, make sure the latches close all the way.
+Finally, the hardware of a cello case can mean the difference between a well protected cello and one in need of expensive repairs.
+If you’re purchasing a case in person, make sure the latches close all the way.
 If the latches seem flimsy or don’t close all the way, the case won’t make it very far before busting open and sending your cello tumbling to the ground.
-If you’re concerned that your child’s cello may be stolen, purchasing a cello case with a built-in lock may give you peace of mind.
+Purchasing a case with a built-in lock, if you’re concerned that your child’s cello may be stolen, for some extra peace of mind.
 Many locks are even TSA-approved to make traveling with your cello easier.
 Regardless of your choice, make sure the cello case has lots of padding and that the cello doesn’t move around during transport.

 Don’t have a case and think your cello is damaged?
 Check out some Common Problems with Cellos (& What You Should Do.)